zentyal/zentyal/docs/en/user/mailfilter.rst

 .. image:: images/mailfilter/09-filter-domains.png

-The parameters that can be overriden are the following:
+The parameters that can be overridden are the following:

 Domain:
    Virtual domain that we want to customize, from those configured in